Insights

 how to use first party data

-I will dive into some aspects that are being displayed in the image.
-A first organizational step in getting the most out of your first-party data is a data strategy that supports a broader business objective and to identify the data that you have.
-A clear data strategy tells how business objectives are supported by organizing data, processes and people.
-The data strategy is also clear about which data is needed to reach different business goals.
-It goes without saying that alignment with the IT strategy is essential because data is always related to IT.
+A clear data strategy explains how business objectives are supported by organizing data, processes, and people.
+The strategy also clearly identifies which data is needed to reach different business goals.
+Alignment with the IT strategy is essential because data is always related to IT.

 The functions of a CDP